fredwu/advent_of_code_2018/apps/day_01_chronal_calibration/README.md

 configured to send you 500 years further into the past every few days; that was the best we could do on such short notice."

-"The bad news is that we are detecting roughly fifty anomalies throughout time;
-the device will indicate fixed anomalies with stars.
+"The bad news is that we are detecting roughly __fifty__ anomalies throughout time; the device will indicate fixed anomalies with stars.
 The other bad news is that we only have one device and you're the best person for the job!
 Good lu--" She taps a button on the device and you suddenly feel like you're falling.
-To save Christmas, you need to get all fifty stars by December 25th.
+To save Christmas, you need to get all __fifty stars__ by December 25th.

 Collect stars by solving puzzles.
 Two puzzles will be made available on each day in the advent calendar; the second puzzle is unlocked when you complete the first.
-Each puzzle grants one star.
+Each puzzle grants __one star__.
 Good luck!

 After feeling like you've been falling for a few minutes, you look at the device's tiny screen.
 "Error: Device must be calibrated before first use.